Irish passport: Security features

 The identity picture is greyscale, and is digitally printed onto the surface of the special security polycarbonate.
 The Irish harp is superimposed as a hologram onto the bottom right corner of the photograph.
 A likeness of the applicant in a hologram photo on a strip on the back:.
-According to Charles Flanagan, the then Foreign Affairs Minister, this is the first time such a security feature was going to be used on travel documents.
+According to Charles Flanagan, the then Foreign Affairs minister, this is the first time such a security feature was going to be used on travel documents.
+The Passport Card was updated in October 2021 to change the strip at the rear of the card from a silver reflective (OSM) strip to a SealCrypt strip.

 Ireland's passport card was joint winner of the 'Best Regional ID Document' at the High Security Printing Europe Conference in Bucharest, Romania in March 2016.